ChkKris/React/README.md

 -	Create a simple React page
 -	Create, run and render a React application
 -	Set properties for a react component
+> Functional components are most useful when the component has properties (props), but there is no need to manage the component's lifecycle.
+Properties can be constrained by the user and passed to the function as parameters.

+> Class components are preferred over functional components because of their versatility.
+They inherit from React.Component and must override the render method.
+Class components can have states and properties.
+These components have a life cycle that can be managed and maintained.
+This way you can create a class component instead of an application with functional components.

 ## Components
 Components make the task of creating a user interface easier.
 The user interface can be broken down into several separate parts called components and combine them into a parent component that forms the final user interface.
 They can be reused and processed independently.
 The main function of a React component is to render the user interface and update it whenever its internal state changes.
+Components in a React application can be styled by using the className attribute and applying any Cascading Style Sheets (CSS) styles to it.
 - In addition to rendering the UI, it manages UI-related events, such as a button component that has a click event.
 - A state is an object that describes the behavior and display of a component at a given moment.
 - A React component can be stateful or stateless.